angecas/gameApp/README.md

 # gameApp

-GameApp is a mobile application that ( so far ) allows users to explore and discover various game genres.
+GameApp is a mobile application that ( so far ) allows users to explore and discover various game genres present in RAWG database.
 The app provides features for authentication, genre selection, and game details.

 # App flow